-COURSE: DANCE IV OPEN TO: Grades 11 - 12
+COURSE: 0782 DANCE IV

-(Dance III and instructor approval)
+OPEN TO: Grades 11 - 12 (11th grade with special proficiency and instructor approval)

-PREREQUISITE: Dance III CREDITS: 5 Credits
+PREREQUISITE: Dance III

 The Dance IV course builds upon the skills and knowledge acquired in Dance III.
 Modern dance technique is the emphasis of this course.
 The focus is on continuing to develop mastery while introducing students to an advanced dance curriculum.
 Dance IV provides students with opportunities to further explore choreography as well as the aesthetics, history, performance and critique of dance.